sim590/amh/README.md

   aim to use with amh.
 - **avahi-utils**: hosts IPv4 ip addresses are dynamically resolved using avahi tools such as `avahi-resolve-host-name`.
+- **lain**: provides many useful functionalities and is most likely to be used by Awesome users.
+We use it for its menu iterator functionality which enables the user to iterate over choices interactively.

 [lua-socket]: http://w3.impa.br/~diego/software/luasocket/
 [penlight]: https://github.com/stevedonovan/Penlight